Thursday, March 6, 2008

-West Side Story; Musical-drama, USA, 1961; D: Robert Wise, Jerome Robbins, S: Richard Beymer, Natalie Wood, Russ Tamblyn, Rita Moreno, George Chakiris, Simon Oakland, Ned Glass
+West Side Story; musical-drama, USA, 1961; D: Robert Wise, Jerome Robbins, S: Richard Beymer, Natalie Wood, Russ Tamblyn, Rita Moreno, George Chakiris, Simon Oakland, Ned Glass

-Unlike overrated musicals like "Gigi" and "My Fair Lady", "West Side Story" didn't lose it's charm with the passage of time and can be rightfully regarded as an excellent classic.
-It won 10 Oscars (including best picture and director) and 3 Golden Globes (best motion picture - musical or comedy, supporting actor and actress Rita Moreno and George Chakiris) and still impresses with it's modern interpretation of "Romeo and Juliet" filled with brilliant details and good rhythm set in the old fashioned style of the 1960's.
-Many will be surprised by the ultra disciplined, 5 minute long (!) opening shot that just shows static vertical lines with various colors set in the background - but then the frame turns out to be a reflection of the buildings of New York.
+Unlike overrated musicals like "Gigi" and "My Fair Lady", "West Side Story" didn't lose its charm with the passage of time and can be rightfully regarded as an excellent classic.
+It won 10 Oscars (including best picture and director) and 3 Golden Globes (best motion picture - musical or comedy, supporting actor and actress Rita Moreno and George Chakiris) and still impresses with its modern interpretation of "Romeo and Juliet" filled with brilliant details and good rhythm set in the old fashioned style of the 60s.
+Many will be surprised by the ultra-disciplined, 5 minute long (!) opening shot that just shows static vertical lines with various colors set in the background - but then the frame turns out to be a reflection of the buildings of New York.
 An energetic agility is given by many dancing scenes, like when the gangs members are making a pirouette while they are chasing one guy, but one of the best ones is the excellent song sang by Puerto Rican girls in order to show just how much they love America.
 Natalie Wood is great in the leading role of Maria, a feisty girl who demands that her cleavage should be deeper by an inch, but the most beautiful scene is definitely the one set during the dance in the hall, where all of the characters become "blurred" except her and Tony - who look at each other and fall in love.
-Even though the film is slightly overtstretched and sometimes wooden, it's a very skilfully made romance that tackles the issue of discrimination and still manages to seem relaxed and natural.
+Even though the film is slightly overtstretched and sometimes wooden, it is a very skilfully made romance that tackles the issue of discrimination and still manages to seem relaxed and natural.